- 7 Minutes to read

 - Type in Incremental Field Name.

-- Choose Row Vision in Incremental Type.
+- Choose Row Version in Incremental Type.

 - Enter a zero as the Start Value.